HugoFlandrin/HugoFlandrin/README.md

 <h3 align="left">About me :</h3>

 <p>
 I'm currently a Bachelor 2 student in Computer Science at Ynov Lyon.
-Though I have not yet chosen a specialty, I am deeply interested in three areas:
+Though I have not yet chosen a specialty, I am deeply interested in <strong>Game Programming</strong>.
-<strong>Game Programming</strong>, <strong>Artificial Intelligence</strong>, and <strong>Cybersecurity</strong>.
-I am looking for a 1-3 year apprenticeship in one of these fields, with a work-study rhythm of 2 weeks in a company and 1 week in class.
+I am looking for a one year apprenticeship in this field, with a work-study rhythm of 2 weeks in a company and 1 week in class.
 </p>

 <h3 align="left">My main strengths :</h3>